conda/constructor/CONSTRUCT.md

 _required:_ no<br/>
 _types:_ list, string<br/>

-Adds extra panels to the installers to be shown after installation.
+Adds extra pages to the installers to be shown after installation.

-For pkg installers, these can be compiled installer plug-ins or a directories containing an Xcode project.
+For PKG installers, these can be compiled `installer` plug-ins or directories containing an Xcode project.
 In the latter case, constructor will try and compile the project file using `xcodebuild`.

-For Windows, the extra pages must be nsi files.
+For Windows, the extra pages must be `.nsi` files.
 They will be inserted as-is before the conclusion page.

 ### `conclusion_file`